 Now, before you accuse me of unfairly knocking landscapers, I'm not.
 If I am knocking anything, it is what happens when there is no clear design process involved with creating a garden.
 Something that people often don't take into consideration, is the part a good design plays in creating a stunning garden.
 A lot of people incorrectly assume that if they call in a … [Read more...] about Garden Design SOS – Design rescue, AFTER the landscaper had finished…

-Having a pergola in the garden can be a very nice feature as it adds height and year round interest.
+Having a pergola in the garden can be a very nice feature as it adds height and year-round interest.
 However, it is critical that they are correctly situated otherwise it could end up looking out of place and a bit of an eyesore!
-As wonderful as a pergola can look, they certainly don't suit every type of garden, so how can you tell if it will work well in … [Read more...] about Garden Pergolas pt 1 – How to know if your garden needs one?
+As wonderful as a pergola can look, they certainly don't suit every type of garden, so how can you tell if it will work well for … [Read more...] about Pergolas – Styles, materials and how to know if your garden needs one